 The "home network" of a device's network interface is defined as the IP network (a.k.a. "subnet") specified for that network interface in the device's Princeton University Host Database entry.
 For example, if a device is registered in the Host Database as having two network interfaces, and the first interface is assigned an IP address on the libnet network, then that interface is deemed to be "homed" on libnet.
 If the second interface is assigned an IP address on the wirelessnet network, then the second interface is "homed" on wirelessnet.

 Some networks span multiple buildings; conversely, some buildings contain several networks.
-For a list of buildings and networks, see the Princeton Network ("subnet") List.
+For a list of buildings and Campus Data Networks, see the Campus Data Network ("Subnet") List.

 Mobile IP service provides your device's network interface with a temporary IP (Internet) address and Internet hostname when the device's network interface is attached to parts of the Campus Data Network (CDN) outside the device's "home network."
 The service is available on these parts of the Campus Data Network (CDN):